Galbar/JsonPath-PHP/README.md

 length      = (jsonpath | childpath) '.length'
 in_array    = value 'in' '[' value (',' value)* ']'
 ```

+¹`var_name`: the regexp roughly translates to "any valid JavaScript variable name".

 ### Limitations on the specification:
 * The jsonpath inside _value_ cannot contain `or`, `and` or any comparator.